Howie-dot/MovieRatingPipeline/README.md

 # Group 19 MSBA 405 Pipeline (Final Project)
-# Pipeline to Understanding Movie Revenue, Ratings, and Industry Trends
+# Pipeline to Optimizing Strategy for Movie Production Companies through Data

 ### Data Source
 For this analysis, we used a total of three datasets: